Teshimoz/weather/README.md

   co2 level from MH-Z19 sensor

 Graphs generated for day, week and month.
-You can check out printscreen here in folder 'pictures'
+You can check out screenshots here in folder 'pictures'

 In this fork added:
 - adapted for python 3